 - An exception for publicly available materials on the Internet for education.

-- A technology netural approach to the display of materials.
-The previous law was limited to overhead projector or manual reproduction.
+- A technology neutral approach to the display of materials (the previous law was limited to overhead projector or manual reproduction).

-- A new distance learning provision, tempered by a requirement to destroy teaching materials at the conclusion of the course, if the provision is utilized.
+- A new distance learning provision, tempered by a requirement to destroy teaching materials at the conclusion of the course.

-- A restrictive digital delivery model for interlibrary loans.
+- A digital delivery model for interlibrary loans.

 - A new exception for public performance of films in a classroom setting which should reduce the need for licensing of such materials.